shashwatpal1021/shashwat/Readme.md

 ## 🔭 Currently Working On

-I am currently focused on developing full-stack applications and enhancing my DevOps skills.
+I am currently working at HTS Tech Solution as Software Backend Developer and focused on developing full-stack applications and enhancing my DevOps skills.

 ## 🌐 Tech Stack